benja0x40/Tightrope/README.md

 Tightrope
 ================================================================================

-Normalization and analysis of ChIP-seq on variant histones and histone marks.
+`Tightrope` is an R package with functions for the normalization and analysis of ChIP-seq data on histone marks and histone variants.

+### Main features ###

+See Gallery below for examples.

+Tutorials and documentation can be found in the package vignettes.

 ### Package installation ###